katkay1997/Katera-s-portfolio/content/pages/info.md

     colors: colors-f
     backgroundSize: full
     text: >-
       ## Hey, I'm Katera M. I'm been born and raised in Brooklyn, New York.
-I've been an artist for 18 years.
+I am artist for 18 years.
 I'm currently a Computer Science major at a CUNY college in New York City.

       ##As a programmer, I am very familiar with Python, C++, and Javascript.
 I am also a student researcher for a National Science Foundation funded research program.
     media: